Statistikk innhold

 Contractual hours of full-time equivalent is defined as: Contractual percentage of full-time equivalent/100.

-The occupational classification is in accordance with the Standard Classification of Occupations (the 1998 Version is used).
+The occupational classification is in accordance with the Standard Classification of Occupations (the 1998 Version was used until 2023 when the statistic was updated to use the 2008 Version).
+A variant of the classification is used in this statistic.

 Breakdown by county is in accordance with the list of counties and municipalities as of the 1st day of the middle month of a given quarter.